jobquiroz/VSA_concept_rep/README.md

 - **HDComputing_basics** implements all the basic operations to be used with high-dimensional vectors, from generating new random vectors, to operating them.
 It also contains the description of the clean-up memory as well as its initialization.
 - **EncodingDataset** contains all the functions to read the files from the McRae dataset and transform all the concepts and its relations into semantic pointers.
 - **VSA-Experiments** uses the functions from the previous notebooks for performing the experiments detailed within the paper.

-The only file that needs to be runned to try our codes is Experiments.ipnyb.
+- **Simple examples** shows the end-to-end process for creating a high-dimensional representation for a pair of concepts.
+It also shows some of the properties of these vectors.

 **Additional notes**
-To successfully try our codes is also needed to download the nltk library, specifically those modules for wordned and wordnet_ic tools.
+To successfully try our codes is also needed to download the nltk library, specifically those modules for Wordnet and wordnet_ic tools.
-Once everything is set up, running the entire 'Experiments' notebook should take around 10 minutes.
+Once everything is set up, running the entire 'VSA-Experiments' notebook should take around 10 minutes.
 The figures from the paper are automatically shown in this notebook.